Mitigating Risk While Moving Life-Saving Treatments Across The Globe

 The Pay-Off

-The shipment to Cairo International Airport was a success, resulting in zero temperature excursions and allowing Direct Relief to expand their efforts and reach even more countries.
+The shipment to Cairo International Airport was a success, resulting in zero temperature excursions and allowing the humanitarian organization to expand their efforts and reach even more countries.

-Following the Cairo delivery, Direct Relief proceeded to send antibodies to Indonesia, the Ukraine, and Zambia.
+Following the Cairo delivery, the organization proceeded to send antibodies to Indonesia, the Ukraine, and Zambia.
 They were all new lanes and first-time cold chain shipments.

 In each case, shipments experienced zero excursions.